junesirius/junesirius.github.io/_posts/Star_Wars/Obikin_RB/Obikin-reverse-whole-novel.md

 "How do you know it's not?"

 "The same way I know I can trust everyone else, I can feel it.
-And also, the answer is actually quite obvious, once you figured it out."
+And I've never been more sure when the Force flew into me when you were stabilizing my hand.
+It's all in the Force.
+And also, the answer is actually quite obvious, once you figure it out."

 Obi-Wan frowns.
 "Enlighten me."

 "That's why you need me."
 Anakin curves his lips smirkingly.
 "You see, Dooku only knows 'I'm the artist', but not my name; he knows the decoding message, but not the actual meeting content.
 All his information comes from visual, but not vocal.
-And those are the exact photos you have in your datapad, I bet they hacked and started monitoring it long before you know."
+And those are the exact photos you have in your datapad, I bet they hacked and started monitoring it long before you knew."

 Obi-Wan stares at him in disbelief.
 "I should know."
-He takes out his datapad and ready to throw it away, but Anakin stops him.
+He takes out his datapad and is ready to throw it away, but Anakin stops him.

 "No, wait, maybe we can use that."
 Anakin takes over the datapad and starts typing single-handedly.